 The following day I followed the River Tisa as far as the Museum of Mountain Ecology, where a young man unlocked the building for me during the lunch break.
 I suppose closing for lunch is isn’t that essential if there’s only one visitor a day.

 The museum is informative about the Carpathian woodlands and their Unesco status but the displays are showing their age.
-Supplies of materials must have been limited at the time the dioramas were set up.
-The scene of rafting Hutsuls was inventive in using a smashed block of plaster to convey white water, with ripped plastic sheeting to imply water flowing off the end of the raft.
-In another scene plaster had been thrown over a youth to suggest snow, but it made him look like one of those people you see emerging from an earthquake, rather than walking through the snowy Carpathians.
+And I guess supplies of materials were limited at the time the dioramas were set up.
+The scene of rafting Hutsuls was certainly inventive: a smashed block of plaster conveyed white water, with ripped plastic sheeting to imply water flowing off the end of the raft.
+In another scene a youth covered in plaster flakes looked as if he was emerging from an earthquake, rather than walking through the snowy Carpathians.

 The next day, keen to get out into the mountains, I took the hotel’s suggestion to ‘turn right’ and followed a stream uphill.
 Each house had its own mini bridge for access; some wooden, some concrete.
 The road fell into the river at one point, and its surface had mostly disappeared, exposing the straight kerb’d edges of an ancient cobbled route.

 An elderly man stopped to talk and told me of a hotel further up, where there was food and music.
 I thanked him and carried on, following crude yellow way marking up through steep forest trails to emerge above the trees and then up to a small summit that opened out to views of mountains, one of which must be Hoverla, Ukraine’s highest.
 In the near distance was the Maramureș region of northern Romania.
 From up here the blot of Rakhiv seemed trivial, its shabbiness and fumes now insignificant in the vast green mountain folds.